 There are some who would argue that maximum certificated weight only applies to 1.3VSO based on the placement of a comma in the regulation.
 The debate raged on for decades but the FAA finally provided some clarity in 2013:

-1.3.5 Aircraft categories will be referred to throughout this document by their letter designations as follows:
+1.4.3 Aircraft categories will be referred to by their letter designations as follows:

 These speeds are the same as used in the United States but the criteria is slightly different.
 If you have a VSO and a VS1G for your aircraft, you must use the higher of VSO times 1.3 or VS1G times 1.23.